Zarithya/TwitchIO/docs/eventsub/index.rst

     asyncio.run(main())

 But wait, that code won't work.
 We need to tell the library who to subscribe to, and for that we need a :class:`~twitchio.PartialUser` object.
-Unfortunately, to get a :class:`~twitchio.PartialUser`, we'd need a :class:`twitchio.Client`, which the ext works without.
+Unfortunately, to get a :class:`~twitchio.PartialUser`, we'd need a :class:`twitchio.Client`, which eventsub works without.
 So instead, we can use a
 :class:`~twitchio.DummyUser`, which is an object we can make ourselves, and isn't attached to a Client from the core library.
 We'll need to know the ID of user beforehand, and you can get that by either calling :meth:`twitchio.Client.fetch_users` to convert the username to the ID, or you can use one of the many online tools to do so.
 For this example, I'll use a fake ID, however to successfully make a subscription you'll need to find your own.